v8/v8.dev/src/blog/jspi.md

 <!-- Footnotes themselves at the bottom. -->
 ## Notes

-[^1]: For the technically curious, see [the WebAssembly proposal for JSPI](https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md) and [the V8 stack switching design portfolio](https://docs.google.com/document/d/16Us-pyte2-9DECJDfGm5tnUpfngJJOc8jbj54HMqE9Y/edit#heading=h.n1atlriavj6v).
+[^1]: For the technically curious, see [the WebAssembly proposal for JSPI](https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md) and [the V8 stack switching design portfolio](https://docs.google.com/document/d/16Us-pyte2-9DECJDfGm5tnUpfngJJOc8jbj54HMqE9Y).

 [^2]: Note: we include the complete program below, in Appendix A.

 [^3]: We do not need this flag for our specific example, but you would likely need it for anything bigger.

-[^4]: Note: you need a version of Emscripten that is ≥ 3.1.28.
+[^4]: Note: you need a version of Emscripten that is ≥ 3.1.61.

-[^5]: The `ASYNCIFY=2` option is a reference to the _other_ way of accessing asynchronous APIs — using the asyncify feature of Emscripten.

 [^6]: The complete program is shown in Appendix B.